Index of dispersion: History

 The first to discuss the use of a test to detect deviations from a Poisson or binomial distribution appears to have been Lexis in 1877.
 One of the tests he developed was the Lexis ratio.

 This index was first used in botany by Clapham in 1936.

-If the variates are Poisson distributed then the index of dispersion is distributed as a χ2 statistic with n - 1 degrees of freedom when n is large and is μ > 3.
-For many cases of interest this approximation is accurate and Fisher in 1950 derived an exact test for it.

 Hoel studied the first four moments of its distribution.
 He found that the approximation to the χ2 statistic is reasonable if μ > 5.

 Skewed distributions

 For highly skewed distributions, it may be more appropriate to use a linear loss function, as opposed to a quadratic one.
 The analogous coefficient of dispersion in this case is the ratio of the average absolute deviation from the median to the median of the data, or, in symbols:

 where n is the sample size, m is the sample median and the sum taken over the whole sample.
 Iowa, New York and South Dakota use this linear coefficient of dispersion to estimate dues taxes.